 As additional claims were filed in the late 1970s, defendants pursued coverage for these claims under their products liability insurance policies.
-The long latency period of asbestos-related diseases (i.e., an asbestos-related disease may not manifest itself for 40 or more years after first exposure [12, pp. 104-106]) required legal decisions regarding the date of occurrence of asbestos-related BI in order to determine which insurance policies were triggered.
+The long latency period of asbestos-related diseases (i.e., an asbestos-related disease may not manifest itself for 40 or more years after first exposure [9]) required legal decisions regarding the date of occurrence of asbestos-related BI in order to determine which insurance policies were triggered.
 Consequently, beginning in 1980, insurance coverage decisions were handed down by the courts.
-The decisions have generally followed either a continuous trigger (or injury-in-fact trigger interpreted similarly to a continuous trigger) or, in some cases, an exposure trigger.
-There has been one case decided on a manifestation trigger basis [3] and one case based on a combination of exposure and manifestation triggers [16].
+The decisions have generally followed either 1) a continuous trigger (or injury-in-fact trigger interpreted similarly to a continuous trigger) or, in some cases, 2) an exposure trigger.
+There has been one case decided on a manifestation trigger basis [10].
 Under the continuous trigger theory, injury is deemed to occur continuously from the first inhalation of the asbestos fibers through the manifestation of the disease.
 Thus, any and all policies in effect during this time period can be triggered and called upon to pay the claim.
 Under the exposure trigger theory, injury is assumed to occur only during the period of exposure to asbestos.
 Thus, the exposure theory triggers a subset of the policies triggered by the continuous theory.
-Under the manifestation trigger theory, no bodily injury occurs, and thus no insurance coverage is triggered, until the asbestos-related disease becomes reasonably capable of medical diagnosis.
-Thus, manifestation theory triggers policies in a single year [2, pp. 25-38].
+Under the manifestation trigger theory, no bodily injury occurs, and thus no insurance coverage is triggered, until the asbestos-related disease became reasonably capable of medical diagnosis.
+Thus, manifestation theory triggers policies in a single year.
+[11].

-Since the early 1980s, asbestos litigation has grown at a staggering rate.
+Since the early 1980s, the litigation for asbestos cases (lawsuits) has grown at a staggering rate.
 As of June 1991, there had been over 71,000 cases filed nationwide in federal courts.
-As of June 1992, there were over 120,000 additional lawsuits pending in state courts.
+As of June 1992, there were at least 120,000 additional lawsuits pending in state courts.
 Despite defendants' attempts to settle lawsuits, many still face tens of thousands of pending suits.
-Note that these are numbers of lawsuits, not numbers of plaintiffs.
-The number of plaintiffs is even higher, because some lawsuits are consolidations of hundreds or thousands of plaintiffs.
+Note that these are number of lawsuits, not number of plaintiffs.
+The number of plaintiffs would be even higher, because some lawsuits are consolidations of hundreds or thousands of plaintiffs.

-A plaintiff typically names several defendants in a suit, even dozens, so adding the reported number of claims for all defendants would overstate the total number of claims.
+A plaintiff typically names several defendants in a suit, even dozens, therefore adding each defendant's reported number of claims together would overstate the total number of claims.
 Many defendants are being named in thousands of new cases each month.
-The asbestos litigation problem is not going away and cannot be ignored by potential defendants or their insurers [7, 15].
+The asbestos litigation problem is not going away and cannot be ignored by potential defendants or their insurers [12], [13].